What is Coverage Snapshot?

 Each item within the snapshot has its own percentage of statement coverage calculated as a ratio of the number of covered statements to the total number of statements.
 The coverage is rounded to the nearest whole percent.

-When you run coverage analysis of unit tests on a local machine, dotCover records per-test data (i.e., which test executes which statements) into the coverage snapshot.
+When you run coverage analysis of unit tests on a local machine, dotCover records per-test data (that is, which test executes which statements) into the coverage snapshot.
 When analyzing coverage results, this information allows you to navigate to covering tests.

 In certain cases, this information is not recorded in the snapshot: